Last Updated on 01/04/23 by Rose Palmer

 If first impressions are everything, then Louis XIV did it right with the blindingly bright, gold plated gates at the entrance to the main courtyard in front of the palace.

 Louis XIV adopted the symbol of Apollo the sun god as his personal symbol representing himself as the sun king.
-The symbol can be seen in the decor detail both inside and out.
+The symbol can be seen in the decorative details both inside and out.

 The most famous and undoubtedly the most breathtaking room in the palace, is the Hall of Mirrors.
-It is impressive not just for the mirrors that reflect the daylight from the windows which they parallel, but also for all the chandeliers which would have generated an impressive amount of light with all the candles burning in them at once.
-The chandeliers hang from a ceiling covered in murals that depict Louis XIV’s various military victories.
+It is impressive not just for the mirrors that reflect the daylight from the windows which they parallel, but also for all the chandeliers which would have generated a vast amount of light with all the candles burning in them at once.
+The chandeliers hang from a ceiling covered in murals that depict Louis XIV’s numerous military victories.

 The Hall of Mirrors also has rows of large gold and crystal statues lining both sides of the room, adding to the reflective light.

 Gold and mirrors are not dedicated just to the Hall of Mirrors.
 The Queens’s bedchamber had its share along with a flowery elaborate bed fit for a queen.

 As big as the palace was, the gardens were even more extensive, covering an area of about 3 square miles of orderly, symmetric formal gardens, sculptures, ponds, a canal, and many, many, many fountains.

 The message was clear – King Louis was in full control of his natural environment, just like he controlled all other aspects of daily life at the palace.